WDI-SEA/react-development-course-materials/02-React State/02-react-state.lecture.md

 ## Learning Objectives

-_After this code-along section, you will be able to:_
+_By the end of this lesson, you will be able to:_

 - Define what "state" means in relation to React components
 - Differentiate between this.state and this.props